top of page

 Woman with sleek, long hair beside three wooden brushes on gray background.
 Text: Bass Brushes.
 Elegant, polished look.

-A hairbrush exists to intervene in that movement.
+A hairbrush exists to bring structure back to that relationship.

 Where a comb isolates, a brush integrates.